• Skip to main content

 Backpack Style

 Most of these backpack plate carriers still function as a backpack.
-For example, students can feel safer in case they end up in the middle of a school attack.
-Security guards in relatively peaceful positions would also feel safer with a shield on their back or by their side.
+For example, students can feel safer if they end up in the middle of a school attack.
+Security guards in relatively peaceful positions would also feel safer with a shield on their backs or by their side.

 What Makes a Good Plate Carrier?

-A suitable choice will be different depending on your body type and mission, which we'll dive deeper into in a minute.
+A suitable choice will differ depending on your body type and mission, which we’ll dive deeper into in a minute.
 But some things to look for include:

 • What size body armor plates it holds.